Legal Teak for Decking

 In the past decade, this AAC level dropped to 60,000 trees per year, down to 15,000 per year, to 0 in 2016, to 5,000 last year, and now 3,500 for 2020-2021.
 Clearly, the authorities in Myanmar are taking this challenge to rebuild their teak forests very seriously.

 In the meantime, thousands of working timber elephants have become “unemployed.”
-TDS is stepping in, with our support to The Nature Conservancy, to help provide funds for teak reforestation and care and provision for these marvelous working elephants.
-We invite readers to participate with us in this excellent adventure!
+Organizations such as The Nature Conservancy help provide funds for teak reforestation and care and provision for these marvelous working elephants.

 These thorough and responsible actions are done by TDS do not make our teak less expensive.
 In fact, it is quite the opposite.
 But value is not determined solely by price.
 Being committed to sustainability means we service our customers today – and our customer’s children tomorrow.
 Ensuring a legal supply of teak, to the highest standards, is the foundation for ensuring teak is a natural resource for generations to come.